Incident Report Form

 I am a student who wants to file a Title IX sexual harassment and/or sexual violence “Formal Complaint.”
 Can I use the IRF to do so?

 Submitting a report through the IRF does not automatically constitute filing a Formal Complaint under Title IX.
-Impacted parties completing this form (or identified in the IRF) will be contacted by the Title IX Coordinator, or designee, who will provide additional information related to their rights and options for making a Formal Complaint.
+Impacted parties completing this form (or identified in the IRF) will be contacted by the Civil Rights and Equity Office who will provide additional information related to their rights and options for making a Formal Complaint.
 Students seeking to file a Formal Complaint are encouraged to reach out to the Title IX Coordinator to fully discuss their options.
 Students who are not ready to contact the Title IX Coordinator are encouraged to seek assistance from privileged confidential support providers to discuss their options.

 Can I submit other evidence along with the narrative of my report?

 Yes.
 The Civil Rights and Equity Office welcomes the submission of any documents, notes, pictures, text messages, videos and any other evidence along with the report.
-The IRF allows you to upload files up to 50MB per file (100MB overall) along with your report.
-If you wish to send documents exceeding this limit, please contact the Civil Rights and Equity Office by phone or through the Follow-Up feature for more options.
+The form allows you to upload files along with your report.

 I am reporting a series of events that took place on different dates, what should I fill in for the “date of incident” section?

-When reporting about incidents occurring on different dates, you can either type “various” in the “date of incident” field, or the date of the first event.
-The “Incident Description” section will allow for you to clearly identify the date of each incident.
+When reporting about incidents occurring on different dates, you can list them in the “incident description” section which will allow for you to clearly identify the date of each incident.

 My incident involves more than one impacted party, accused party, or witness, can I add more than one?